Terry Dubrow: Personal life

 Terry Dubrow was born to Laura and Alvin Dubrow.
 His family is of Ashkenazi Jewish heritage.
 He was raised in Los Angeles with his older brother Kevin, who was the lead singer for the popular metal band Quiet Riot for the majority of that band's existence, until his death in 2007.
-He married actress and Real Housewives of Orange County star Heather Dubrow (née Kent) in 1999.
+He married actress and The Real Housewives of Orange County star Heather Dubrow (née Kent) in 1999.
 They have four children.

 Dubrow received his medical degree from the University of California, Los Angeles School of Medicine and also holds a master's degree from Yale University.
 He went on to complete a residency in general surgery and was chief resident at Harbor-UCLA Medical Center and he completed his fellowship in plastic and reconstructive surgery at the UCLA Medical Center.
 Dubrow is board certified by the American Board of Plastic Surgery, and a Fellow of the American College of Surgeons.

 Dubrow and his wife promote a fad diet known as the "Dubrow Diet," based on a form of intermittent fasting.
 He also has a constant presence on the shopping network ShopHQ, usually selling health products.